 There are 5 things I require when looking for a good child theme for a profitable blog:

 - It should be clean and easy to navigate

 - It should reflect my personality and what my content is all about

 - It should have a good support team backing it up

 - It should be a fully responsive theme

 I have the Foodie Pro theme, and I love it because it’s versatile!
 I can create a professional looking design and change things as I see fit without worrying if the theme would be able to support the changes I wanted to make.
 I change my mind a lot, so this is truly a great feature for a profitable blog.

 If you’re like me who’s constantly lost in the sea of blogs and social media, there’s always room for more learning and improvement.

-You can check out my Blogging Resources to find some helpful tools you might need to nurture your new profitable blog business.
 There is so much to learn, and I know you’ll have fun!
 I know I did!
 If you’re feeling snowed under all the information, check out my post on how I started a blog despite overwhelm.